TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 ## Wrapping Up

 Moving away from WordPress and into Forestry was a great move for the future of my blog and my productivity.
+The clean user interface allows me to focus on writing without getting caught up in the small details of optimizing and tweaking every little thing.

+I can't say I'd recommend Forestry for _every_ project though.
+Since it's a Git-based CMS, using it on a client project might cause some concerns since their content would have to be on a Git provider (although it could be a private repository).
+I'd probably opt to use an API-based CMS like [Prismic](https://prismic.io/ "Prismic") or [Contentful](https://www.contentful.com/ "Contentful") instead in that case.

+### Bonus

+I didn't talk about it much in this post but I use [Netlify](https://www.netlify.com/ "Netlify") to host a few of my sites and they make it **super** simple to set up a site with automatic deployments.
+This paired with Forestry is a perfect combination for streamlined development.